OpenEvalProject/evals/manuscripts/elife-88750/v1/manuscript.md

 Microscopy images were acquired following the same procedure for experiments aiming at quantifying division and death rates, for experiments aiming at quantifying the fluorescence of cells expressing PSTL1-mCitrine and for experiments aiming at quantifying the nuclear enrichment of Hog1-GFP fusion protein.
 However, image analysis was performed differently for each type of experiment as described below.

-## Quantification of cell division and death rates
+### Quantification of cell division and death rates

 We used ilastik v1.3 for the segmentation and tracking of cell nuclei expressing HTB2-mCherry on fluorescence images.
 Three time-lapse movies of 120 fluorescence images of yPH_132 cells grown in CSM+2% glucose medium were used to train the machine learning algorithms to recognize the nuclei of single cells and the nuclei of dividing cells at various numbers of cells per image.
 The segmentation and tracking procedure was then applied to frames from all experiments after manually removing out-of-focus images that occasionally occurred due to autofocus failure.
 The output for each experiment was a CSV file for each of the 25 field of views where rows corresponded to all objects (i.e. cell nuclei) detected on all images and columns corresponded to parameters such as image identity, cell nucleus identity, parental nucleus identity, size of the nucleus, and XY coordinates of nucleus centroid.
 For all experiments involving combined stresses and AS (Figures 3—6), we manually added to CSV files a parameter indicating when cell death was observed based on visual inspection of bright-field images.
 This manual step was necessary because the nucleus of a dead cell could remain fluorescent and could be tracked for several hours after cell death.
 This time-consuming step was not performed in the analyses of other experiments where death events remained very rare (results shown in Figure 2).
 Next, we computed cell division rate and death rate using homemade R scripts.
 We designed and implemented an Eulerian measure of division rate that was robust to rare tracking errors and to cell saturation in the field of view.
 In this approach, we first define a tracking window of 1928×1928 pixels centered on each image of 2048×2048 pixels.
-We can then establish the relation:Nwindowt+1-Nwindowt=Nnewt+Nint-Noutt
+We can then establish the relation:

+$$
+N_{window_{t+1}}-N_{window_{t}}=N_{new_{t}}+N_{in_{t}}-N_{out_{t}}
+$$

-where Nwindowt and Nwindowt+1 are the number of cell nuclei in the tracking window at frames t and t+1, respectively, Nnewt is the number of divisions that occurred in the window between t and t+1, Nint is the number of cell nuclei that entered the window, and Noutt is the number of cell nuclei that exited the window between t and t+1.
-From this relation, we computed NnewtNwt which is the number of division events relative to the total number of cell nuclei in the window between t and t+1.
-The slope of the linear regression of the cumulative sum ∑t=t0t1NnewtNwindowt over time corresponded to the average division rate between t0 and t1 .
+where $N_{window_{t}}$ and $N_{window_{t+1}}$ are the number of cell nuclei in the tracking window at frames $t$ and $t+1$, respectively, $N_{new_{t}}$ is the number of divisions that occurred in the window between $t$ and $t+1$, $N_{in_{t}}$ is the number of cell nuclei that entered the window, and $N_{out_{t}}$ is the number of cell nuclei that exited the window between $t$ and $t+1$.
+From this relation, we computed $\frac{N_{new_{t}}}{N_{w_{t}}}$ which is the number of division events relative to the total number of cell nuclei in the window between $t$ and $t+1$.
+The slope of the linear regression of the cumulative sum $\sum_{t=t_{0}}^{t_{1}}\frac{N_{new_{t}}}{N_{window_{t}}}$ over time corresponded to the average division rate between $t_{0}$ and $t_{1}$ .
 When death events were added to the input file, we only counted the nuclei of living cells when calculating the division rate.
 We excluded frames at the end of experiments that corresponded to an incomplete period of environmental fluctuation.
-The average death rate was calculated using a similar approach: it corresponded to the slope of the linear regression of the cumulative sum ∑t=t0t1NdeathtNwindowt over time where Ndeatht was the number of death events observed in the tracking window between t and t+1.
+The average death rate was calculated using a similar approach: it corresponded to the slope of the linear regression of the cumulative sum $\sum_{t=t_{0}}^{t_{1}}\frac{N_{death_{t}}}{N_{window_{t}}}$ over time where $N_{death_{t}}$ was the number of death events observed in the tracking window between $t$ and $t+1$.

-## Quantification of PSTL1-mCitrine expression
+### Quantification of PSTL1-mCitrine expression

 We used a custom image analysis approach based on the segmentation and tracking of cells in bright-field images to quantify PSTL1-mCitrine expression in single cells (yPH_091 strain) over time.
 First, a preprocessing step was necessary to eliminate out-of-focus images that occasionally occurred.
 This was done using a U-NET model trained to estimate the area of cells on each frame and to detect sudden changes of cell area between consecutive frames indicative of autofocus failure.
 Next, a proper cell segmentation was achieved via a machine learning algorithm based on the StarDist method (GitHub, https://stardist.net/) (StarDist, 2021; Schmidt et al., 2018; Weigert et al., 2020) version 0.7.3 that uses star-convex shape prior.
 This method was well suited to the round shape of yeast cells and performed slightly better than the U-NET network allowing more reliable tracking of cells.
 Training of StarDist and U-NET algorithms was performed using a GPU NVIDIA RTX Quadro.
-For each cell in a frame Ft, the tracking was performed by detecting which cell in the previous frame Ft-1 was closest to the cell on frame Ft based on Euclidean distances between cell centroids.
+For each cell in a frame $F_{t}$, the tracking was performed by detecting which cell in the previous frame $F_{t-1}$ was closest to the cell on frame $F_{t}$ based on Euclidean distances between cell centroids.
 This simple method worked best for cells that did not move too much between consecutive frames: it could fail when the distance between two different cells in two consecutive frames was smaller than the distance between the same cell in the two frames.
 For this reason, we manually selected by visual inspection cells with correct tracking over at least 6 hr and excluded cells with wrong tracking in further analyses.
 We computed the mean fluorescence of each cell as the total fluorescence of the cell divided by the area of the cell.
 The area corresponded to the number of pixels classified as belonging to the cell in the segmented bright-field image.
 The total fluorescence of a cell was the sum of intensities of all pixels classified as belonging to the cell in the fluorescence image.
 Pixel classification of fluorescence images was performed using a numpy.array function in Python that applied the segmentation masks obtained from the analysis of bright-field images to the corresponding fluorescence images.
 R scripts were used to plot the mean fold change of fluorescence over time for all cells analyzed in images that were taken at the same time point in different growth chambers sharing the same regime of environmental fluctuations.
 Fold change was calculated for each cell as the difference of mean fluorescence observed for that cell in a given frame and the mean fluorescence observed among all cells in the first frame divided by the mean fluorescence among all cells in the first frame.

-## Hog1-GFP nuclear enrichment
+### Hog1-GFP nuclear enrichment

 The nuclear enrichment of Hog1-GFP was quantified in cells expressing both the Hog1-GFP reporter and the nuclear marker Htb2-mCherry.
 Cell segmentation and tracking was performed on bright-field images following the same procedure as described above for the quantification of PSTL1-mCitrine expression.
 In addition, another segmentation was done for cell nuclei that were detected with the red fluorescence channel using a simple thresholding step.
 Each nucleus contour was then associated by contour overlapping comparison to its corresponding cell contour obtained by segmentation of bright-field images.
 We then computed the mean fluorescence in the green channel for each cell and for each nucleus.
 The mean fluorescence of a cell was calculated as the total intensity of all pixels classified as belonging to the cell (including the nucleus) divided by the number of these pixels.
 The mean fluorescence of a nucleus was calculated as the total intensity of all pixels classified as belonging to the nucleus divided by the number of these pixels.
 Finally, the nuclear enrichment of fluorescence was calculated for each cell as the mean fluorescence of the nucleus divided by the mean fluorescence of the cell.
 R scripts were used to plot the nuclear enrichment of Hog1-GFP fluorescence over time for all cells analyzed in images that were taken at the same time point in different growth chambers sharing the same regime of environmental fluctuations.

-## Fluorescein assay
+### Fluorescein assay

 We used a fluorescein assay to characterize the temporal dynamics of medium fluctuations inside microfluidic chips.
 In this assay, we connected a microfluidic chip to CSM medium complemented with 50 nM fluorescein and to CSM medium without fluorescein.
 We programmed the valve to dispense CSM with fluorescein to the chip for 20 min followed by CSM without fluorescein for another 20 min and repeated this treatment twice.
 We tried different flow rates on the peristaltic pump but only showed results for the optimal flow rate of 120 µL/min.
 We used the same microscopy setup as described above to image the growth chamber at the center of the chip, except that a 20× objective (Olympus Plan Achromat) was used to be able to visualize both the flow channel and the growth chamber in the field of view.
 One bright-field image and one fluorescence image were taken every 12 s.
 The fluorescence channel consisted of blue LED illumination at an intensity of 10% with a 514/10 nm excitation filter and acquisition with an exposure time of 250 ms using a 545/40 nm emission filter.
 We used ImageJ to quantify the mean fluorescence in two circular regions with a diameter of 280 pixels.
 One region was in the center of the growth chamber and the other region in the flow channel.
 A script in R was used to plot the relative level of fluorescence over time in each region.
-The relative fluorescence at time t (RFt) was calculated as RFt=Ft-FminFmax-Fmin, where Ft is the mean fluorescence at time t, Fmin is the mean fluorescence observed between 30 and 40 min and between 70 and 80 min when fluorescein was at its minimal concentration in the chip and Fmax is the mean fluorescence observed between 10 and 20 min and between 50 and 60 min when fluorescein was at its maximal concentration in the chip.
+The relative fluorescence at time $t$ ($RF_{t}$) was calculated as $RF_{t}=\frac{F_{t}-F_{min}}{F_{max}-F_{min}}$, where $F_{t}$ is the mean fluorescence at time $t$, $F_{min}$ is the mean fluorescence observed between 30 and 40 min and between 70 and 80 min when fluorescein was at its minimal concentration in the chip and $F_{max}$ is the mean fluorescence observed between 10 and 20 min and between 50 and 60 min when fluorescein was at its maximal concentration in the chip.